Common Protocol on the Academic Stage of training

 - major modification to existing programmes.

-These arrangements will continue to apply for all approved programmes beginning in or before the 2020/21 academic year, until students have completed their course in accordance with the requirements of the SRA's Academic Stage Handbook.
-In the case of new courses starting in academic year 2020/21, the SRA will be operating on its own behalf only.
+These arrangements will continue to apply for all approved programmes beginning up to and including 31 December 2021, until students have completed their course in accordance with the requirements of the SRA's Academic Stage Handbook.
+Students must have accepted their offers on CPE courses up to and including 31 August 2021 and on QLD courses up to and including 21 September 2021.

 Extension of approvals

-The BSB has extended approvals for QLD/GDL courses up to and including the 2018/19 academic year.
-After this, the BSB will reduce its regulatory involvement in legal academic learning to a minimum.
+The BSB extended approvals for QLD/GDL courses up to and including the 2018/19 academic year.
+After this, the BSB reduced its regulatory involvement in legal academic learning to a minimum.

 Course providers may make student offers for courses under the existing Joint Statement on that basis.